2008 Ahmedabad bombings: Hindu–Muslim Unity

 It is widely believed that the attacks were carried out to bring about the levels of unrest Gujarat had seen after the Godhra train burning.
 It is believed that by targeting communally sensitive areas such as Sarkhej, Muslims attackers wanted to provoke and re-ignite communal disharmony and riots.
-However, the people of Gujarat stood tall in unity against such violence.
-Peaceful demonstrations held across Gujarat by both Hindus and Muslims called attacks an act of cowardice.
+Peaceful demonstrations held across Gujarat by both Hindus and Muslims called the attacks acts of cowardice.
 Such demonstrations of unity were also held in Delhi and Bhopal where Hindus and Muslims held candlelight vigils.

-Upon his visit to the region, PM Singh praised Gujarat's unity saying "I commend the people of Gujarat for the resilience they have shown.
+Upon his visit to the region, Prime Minister Singh praised Gujarat's unity saying "I commend the people of Gujarat for the resilience they have shown.
 These terrorist acts are aimed at destroying our social fabric, undermining communal harmony and demoralising our people".

 President Pratibha Patil, Prime Minister Manmohan Singh, Vice-president Hamid Ansari, Chief Minister Narendra Modi, all condemned the blasts and appealed for calm.
 Minister of State for Home Affairs Shakeel Ahmed expressed surprise and shock at the successive attacks.
 Home Minister Shivraj Patil said: "we should assess the situation correctly and try to help the people, who have suffered and plan to see that these things do not happen afterwards."

 Opposition Bharatiya Janata Party leader L. K. Advani condemned the blasts, and demanded that both Gujarat and Rajasthan should be allowed to go for their own anti-terror legislation.

 The Bahujan Samaj Party questioned intelligence agencies failure to be alert to the blast conspiracy, and urged the state Congress to ask the UPA to approve GUJCOC act.
 The Vishva Hindu Parishad announced it planned a nationwide anti-jehadi movement from 28 July, and urged the government to act against terrorism "before it is late."
 AIADMK general secretary J. Jayalalithaa called for the revival of special act like POTA to "effectively counter terrorists and extremist outfits".

-A host of others who condemned the blasts included Head of the congress party Sonia Gandhi, Union Minister of State for Home Affairs Prakash Jaiswal, CPI M, the All India Muslim Forum, Sri Sri Ravi Shankar, Sanchetna, Sahrwaru, Safar, AMWA, Muslim Majlise Mushavirat, Sarkhej Muslim Welfare Organisation, Ahmedabad Muslim Welfare Society, Sirat Committee, Aman Samuday, Anhad, Swabhiman Andolan, Lok Kala Manch, Samarpan, Sarvoday Sanskrutik Manch, Bharatiya Muslim Mahila Andolan, Bharatiya Moolnivasi Janjagran Abhiyan, and Action Aid (Gujarat).
+Others who condemned the blasts included the head of the Congress Party, Sonia Gandhi, Union Minister of State for Home Affairs Prakash Jaiswal, CPI M, the All India Muslim Forum, Sri Sri Ravi Shankar, Sanchetna, Sahrwaru, Safar, AMWA, Muslim Majlise Mushavirat, Sarkhej Muslim Welfare Organisation, Ahmedabad Muslim Welfare Society, Sirat Committee, Aman Samuday, Anhad, Swabhiman Andolan, Lok Kala Manch, Samarpan, Sarvoday Sanskrutik Manch, Bharatiya Muslim Mahila Andolan, Bharatiya Moolnivasi Janjagran Abhiyan, and Action Aid (Gujarat).